-When it comes to their kids’ oral health, parents must always be looking for ways to help improve care of their kid’s teeth and gums.
+When it comes to their kids’ Dentist San Diego, parents must always be looking for ways to help improve the care of their kid’s teeth and gums.

-Needless to say, brushing and flossing are still the best ways to avoid of tooth decay and gum disease, but some kids – especially the older ones – may start to show some interest in incorporating mouthrinse as part of their oral hygiene routine.
+Needless to say, brushing and flossing are still the best ways to avoid tooth decay and gum disease, but some kids – especially the older ones – may start to show some interest in incorporating mouth-rinse as part of their oral hygiene routine.

 Proper Age for Using Mouthrinses in kids

-In general, kids younger than six years old must not be allowed to use a mouthrinse to avoid the risk of swallowing the product.
-It can be quite tricky and challenging for young kids to learn to swish the liquid instead of swallowing it like a drink.
+In general, kids younger than six years old must not be allowed to use a mouth rinse to avoid the risk of swallowing the product.
+It can be quite tricky and be challenging for young kids to learn to swish the liquid instead of swallowing it like a drink.

 Choosing between Alcohol-Containing vs. Alcohol-free Mouthrinses

-Many different types of mouthrinses are available on the market, and the two varieties include the alcohol-containing and alcohol-free.
-Alcohol-free products are recommended because they can be just as effective as the alcohol-containing variety, but much more pleasant to use.
-When it comes to fluoride mouthrinses, parents are advised to avoid them for now, as fluoride can result in fluorosis of the kids’ developing teeth.
+Many different types of mouth-rinses are available on the market, and the two varieties include the alcohol-containing and alcohol-free.
+When it comes to fluoride mouth rinses, parents are advised to avoid them for now, as fluoride can result in fluorosis of the kids’ developing teeth.

 Using Mouthrinses while on Orthodontic Treatment

 Mouthrinses can be a good adjunct to loosen debris and neutralize the acid-producing bacteria in the mouth.
-With this three-pronged attack – brush, floss, and using mouthrinse – against plaque, kids should be able to adequately protect their teeth from tooth decay and gum disease while wearing braces.
-This, in turn, helps to ensure a successful orthodontic treatment that will result to straighter teeth in the end.
+With this three-pronged attack – brush, floss, and using mouth rinse – against plaque, kids should be able to adequately protect their teeth from tooth decay and gum disease while wearing braces.
+This, in turn, helps to ensure a successful orthodontic treatment that will result in straighter teeth in the end.

 Mouthrinses as an Adjunct to Daily Oral Hygiene Routine

-Regardless of the type of mouthrinse your kid uses, be sure to constantly remind him or her that they should not, in any way, replace the good old twice-daily toothbrushing and flossing.
-While it is true that mouthrinses offers great benefits against plaque, it cannot match the benefits provided by mechanical cleaning.
+Regardless of the type of mouth-rinse your kid uses, be sure to constantly remind him or her that they should not, in any way, replace the good old twice-daily toothbrushing and flossing.
+While it is true that mouth-rinses offer great benefits against plaque, it cannot match the benefits provided by mechanical cleaning.

-Because mouthrinses is not advisable for every kid, consult with your kid’s dentist first.
-He or she will help determine if using a mouthrinse will indeed be beneficial for your kid’s teeth.
+Because mouth-rinses is not advisable for every kid, consult with your kid’s Dentist San Diego first.
+He or she will help determine if using a mouth rinse will indeed be beneficial for your kid’s teeth.